KengChiChang/DSC180A-Wiki-War/assignments/assignment-2.md

 * (Edit Wars) Replicate the paper on edit war.
-    -   Derive the algorithm described in [Yasseri et al 2012a](https://arxiv.org/pdf/1107.3689.pdf) and calculate the M statistic for each article in the English Wikipedia from the light dump data.
+    -   Derive the algorithm described in [Yasseri et al 2012a](https://arxiv.org/pdf/1107.3689.pdf) and calculate the M statistic for each article in the light dump data.
-    -   Describe and visualize the most and the least controversial articles.
+    -   Describe and the most and the least controversial articles by listing the titles of 20 articles with the largest M and the titles of 20 articles with the smallest M along with their corresponding M statistic.
-    -   Describe and visualize how controversiality for some articles evolve over time.
+    -   Describe and visualize how controversiality for 2 articles evolve over time by plotting date on the x-axis and the M statistic on the y-axis.
 You can take [Yasseri et al 2012b](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0038869) as a reference.

 * (Raw Data to Light Dump Revisited)
-    -   Validate the data ingestion you did for the first assignment by comparing the light dump downloaded from WikiWarMonitor with the data you ingested over the same set of articles and the same period of time.
-Are they consistent?
-If not, why?
+    -   Validate the data ingestion you did for the first assignment by comparing the light dump downloaded from WikiWarMonitor with any 2 of the articles you ingested in the first assignment over the same period of time as a way to test whether you did the data ingestion and cleaning correctly.
+        Are they in line with each other?
+Namely, do they point to the same sets of reverts between edits?
+        If not, are there some errors in your code for ingestion?
-    -   Revise the code for data ingestion (from raw format to light dump format) and cleaning to enhance efficiency.
+    -   Revise the code for data ingestion (from raw format to light dump format) and cleaning to enhance efficiency and correct the error, if any.

 ### Part 2